-"Office, general" means business and professional services in a private or coworking setting, including but not limited to accounting, advertising, architecture, auditing, banking, bookkeeping, consulting, design, employment, engineering, insurance, investment, landscape architecture, legal, real estate, security, or technology services.
+""Office, general" means business and professional services in a private or coworking setting, including but not limited to accounting, advertising, architecture, auditing, banking, bookkeeping, consulting, design, employment, engineering, insurance, investment, landscape architecture, legal, real estate, security, or technology services.
 The term includes data storage centers and call centers."

-"Park" means a publicly-accessible area used for outdoor play or recreation, often containing recreational equipment such as slides, swings, climbing frames, ballfields, soccer fields, basketball courts, swimming pools, tennis courts, and botanical gardens.
+""Park" means a publicly-accessible area used for outdoor play or recreation, often containing recreational equipment such as slides, swings, climbing frames, ballfields, soccer fields, basketball courts, swimming pools, tennis courts, and botanical gardens.
 The term may include both passive and active recreation.
 The term includes projects that promote and enhance ecosystem benefits, keep wildlife on land with preserved natural features, as well as picnic grounds, beaches, beach access, greenways, and areas for hiking, fishing, hunting, and other scenic interests.
 The term does not include a community recreation center."

-"Parking, remote" means a facility that provides parking on a different zoning lot from the principal use of the zoning lot it serves."
+"Parking, remote" means the use of a zoning lot to provide parking for vehicles to support a principal use occurring on a different zoning lot."